UrbanOS-Examples/scos-tf-security/README.md

 ```

 NOTE: you MUST enable recording for the generated AWS Config recorder via the AWS Console GUI, as terraform cannot do that for you.
 You only need to do this once.
+NOTE: all services added by this module are only added to the region that your manifest specifies for the AWS provider.
+Ex.
+AWS Config only cares about the region you're in when you're in the AWS Console UI.
+The same applies for the terraform additions.

 ## Variables